wdevore/Deuron8-Go/README.md

 # Tasks
 ## Synaptic properties
-* Add initial weight line to weight graph

-When the GUI is launched the simulator is built and initialized with Presets.

-At the start of a simulation the model is configured accorded to the initializer choice.
+At the start of a simulation the model is configured according to the initializer choice.
 The model is then copied to the runtime and the simulation is started.
 Once the simulation is complete the runtime is copied back to the model.
 The model can then be saved to **synapses.json**

 Types of initializations possible:
 * *Preset*: the synaptic properties are reset back to a set of Presets values from a fixed **synapsed_presets_*N*.json**.